 Whenever possible, patients or their physicians should have at least two days between time of scheduling and the PET-CT appointment, as there are specific diet and exercise restrictions prior to the exam.
 Proper preparation is the key to obtaining an optimal PET-CT scan.

-Let the scheduler know if s/he is diabetic or is allergic.
+Let the scheduler know if s/he is diabetic, and all medications s/he may be taking.

 The PET-CT coordinator will obtain a short medical history over the telephone, including surgeries and any treatments the patient has undergone, such as chemotherapy, radiation therapy or surgery.
 The coordinator will also ask about recent diagnostic imaging exams such as MRI, CT or nuclear medicine studies in order to secure copies of the films.